henryj320/backup_steam_deck_screenshots/README.md

 There is also *.service* and *.timer* files to allow regularly scheduling the upload.
 To set up files to regularly upload, follow these steps:

 1. Adjust the Bash script as required.
+Make sure it is executable with ` chmod +x `.
 2. Copy the *.service* and *.timer* files into "/home/deck/.config/systemd/user/".
 3. Run these commands: